anamoyee/RoboBottom/README.md

   - [X] DISPLAY THE PREFIXES IN THE `.` LIST!!! (`! &`)
 - [ ] `defer` & `undefer`
 - [ ] Folders with indentation
+- [ ] If message has only delay part and responds to sth delay that thing the amount

 <!--<style>s{color: crimson;}</style> <!-- crimson color means scrapped -->
 <!-- I am MEGUMIN the greatest mage among crimson demons and wielder of EXPLOSION MAGIC -->